 8 Tips to Leading a Healthier Life

-Life is hectic, and remembering to make healthy choices can take a backseat to all other activities when unhealthy options are often more convenient.
-However, it’s important to stop and look at ways to enhance one’s mind, body, and spirit in order to lead a healthier and, ultimately, happier life.
+Life is hectic, and remembering to make healthy choices can take a backseat to all other activities.
+Especially when unhealthy options are often more convenient.
+However, it’s important to stop and look at ways to enhance one’s mind, body, and spirit in order to lead a healthier, and ultimately, happier life.
 Some of the things that can be done are small and take less time than one may think.
 With that in mind, here are some suggestions to get started:

 People don’t have to run a marathon or swim a mile to benefit the body.
 Less than 5% of adults engage in 30 minutes of physical activity of any kind each day.
 Simple solutions are things like getting up from a desk now and then to walk down the hall or doing a couple of jumping jacks in the bathroom.
 Moving the body, in some way, relieves stress and improves energy.